ibm-cloud-docs/containers/cli-ks-plugin.md

 Create a Virtual Private Cloud (VPC) cluster with worker nodes on Generation 2 infrastructure.
 When you log in to your {{site.data.keyword.cloud_notm}} account, target the {{site.data.keyword.cloud_notm}} region and resource group where you want to create your VPC cluster.
 For supported regions, see [Creating a VPC in a different region](/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region).
 The cluster's resource group can differ from the VPC resource group.
 {: shortdesc}

-VPC Gen 2 cluster flavors with instance storage are available for allowlisted accounts.
+VPC cluster flavors with instance storage are available for allowlisted accounts.
 To get added to the allowlist, [open a case](https://cloud.ibm.com/unifiedsupport/cases/form){: external} with support.
 {: note}